vsoch/vsoch.github.io/_posts/2018/2018-06-03-singularity-ci.md

 We will be working with <a href="https://www.travis-ci.org" target="_blank">Travis CI</a>.
 You can see example builds for this <a href="https://travis-ci.org/singularityhub/singularity-ci/builds" target="_blank">repository here</a>.

  - Travis offers <a href="https://docs.travis-ci.com/user/cron-jobs/" target="_blank">cron jobs</a> so you could schedule builds at some frequency.
- - Travis also offers <a href="https://circleci.com/docs/2.0/gpu/" target="_blank">GPU Builders</a> if you want/need that sort of thing.
  - If you don't want to use the <a href="https://singularityhub.github.io/sregistry-cli" target="_blank">sregistry</a>
  to push to Google Storage, Drive, Globus, Dropbox, or your personal Singularity Registry, travis will upload your artifacts directly to your <a href="https://docs.travis-ci.com/user/uploading-artifacts/" target="_blank">Amazon S3 bucket</a>
  along with a <a href="https://docs.travis-ci.com/user/deployment" target="_blank">crapton</a> of other deployment methods.